Our Reserves

 Getting There

 The property is located in the Big Creek valley immediately north of Delhi on the east side of Swimming Pool Road.
-Because of the rugged and steep terrain, the property is not currently open to the public.
+The property can be viewed and appreciated from a pleasant lookout point at the south end (enter from the Delhi cemetery and park at the north end).
+Because of the rugged and steep terrain, visitors are asked not to explore past the lookout, without permission.

 Getting There